danielcarter/danielcarter.github.io/_assignments/advanced_online_media/advanced_online_media_data_project.md

 ### Instruction

-1. Choose a story to tell that can be enhanced using data.
-2. Conceptualize your story as an interactive web project.
-Think about how data visualizations can support or extend your story.
-3. Create your project using HTML, CSS and JavaScript.
+1. Find or create a dataset that interests you.
+Working with Plotly, explore the data and create an interactive visualization that allows users to explore the data.
+The project doesn't need to include extensive writing, but you should include a brief introductory paragraph and should spend enough time designing the page that it can serve as a portfolio piece.
+2. Write a 150-word statement on the visualization, explaining the data and why you have presented it as you have.
-4. Add your project to your portfolio and push your changes to your github repository. __When you're done, post a link to your project in #general__.
+3. Add your project and statement to your portfolio and push your changes to your github repository. __When you're done, post a link to your project in #general__.

-### Grading Rubric

-Coding contains few errors and demonstrates a good understanding of JavaScript techniques covered in the course | 10 Design shows considerable effort and thought | 10 Content -- including text, images and/or video -- shows considerable effort and is effective | 10 Data visualizations are used effectively to enhance the story | 10